 If the workload on a logical partition consumes more than the throughput that's allocated to a specific logical partition, your operations are rate-limited.
 When rate-limiting occurs, you can either increase the throughput for the entire database or retry the operations.
 For more information on partitioning, see Logical partitions.

 Containers in a shared throughput database share the throughput (RU/s) allocated to that database.
-You can have up to four containers with a minimum of 400 RU/s on the database.
-With standard (manual) provisioned throughput, each new container after the first four will require an additional 100 RU/s minimum.
-For example, if you have a shared throughput database with eight containers, the minimum RU/s on the database will be 800 RU/s.
+With standard (manual) provisioned throughput, you can have up to 25 containers with a minimum of 400 RU/s on the database.
 With autoscale provisioned throughput, you can have up to 25 containers in a database with autoscale max 4000 RU/s (scales between 400 - 4000 RU/s).

 In February 2020, we introduced a change that allows you to have a maximum of 25 containers in a shared throughput database, which better enables throughput sharing across the containers.
 After the first 25 containers, you can add more containers to the database only if they are provisioned with dedicated throughput, which is separate from the shared throughput of the database.